Having your operation for pancreatic cancer

 You will almost certainly have pain for the first week or so.
 But there are many different painkilling drugs you can have.
 There are also different ways of having painkillers.
 You can have them by mouth or by injection.
 Doctors can also give anaesthetic drugs into your spinal cord - this is called an epidural.

 It is important to tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.
 If you have a button you can press to give yourself extra painkillers, do use it whenever you need to.
 You can't overdose because the machine is set to prevent that.
-Do tell your nurse if you need to press the button very often.
+Tell your nurse if you need to press the button very often.
 You may need a higher dose in the pump.

 After surgery to any part of the digestive system, the bowel often stops working for a while.
-You will not be able to eat or drink straightaway and so you have fluids through a drip.
+You may not be able to eat or drink straightaway and so you have fluids through a drip.

 If you have been ill for some time before your surgery, you may be very run down and malnourished.
 This is because the pancreas normally produces enzymes that help us digest our food.
 You may need extra help with nutrition to start with.
 There are several ways you can have help with this.
 You may have a white liquid called TPN through your drip.
 This stands for total parenteral nutrition.
 It contains proteins, fats and carbohydrates that can be easily absorbed by the body.
 Or you may have liquid food through a tube that goes down your nose and into the stomach (a nasogastric tube).
 Or you may have a tube into your stomach or bowel through the wall of the abdomen.